simphotonics/simulated_annealing/README.md

 Further examples on how to define and use a:
 - [search space],
 - [annealing schedule],
-- annealing system and logging [simulator], can be found in the folder [example].
+- system energy and logging [simulator], can be found in the folder [example].